Supporting female founder initiatives across the UK & Ireland

 They developed what is now one of Cornwall’s biggest employers, Seasalt.
 The company has expanded over nearly 20 years from its original store in Penzance to become a nationwide brand stretching from Belfast to Swansea, Northumberland to Guernsey.

-The original shop sold fishermen’s smocks, Guernsey pullovers and stripey tops.
-The modern brand preserves this practical tradition with clothes that are not only beautiful but also useful.
+While the original shop sold fisherman’s smocks, Guernsey pullovers and stripy tops, the modern brand preserves this practical tradition with clothes that are beautiful but also useful.

 Small, friendly feel